Permit Center closed to in-person services, effective March 18

 - Final engineering review, after construction revision checklist, rev. 6.24.20

 - Final engineering review, single-family residential drainage checklist, rev. 6.24.20

-Plans can be electronically submitted through the county's FTP site by following these instructions attached at the bottom of this page:
+Plans can be electronically submitted through the county's FTP site by following these instructions:

 - Optional Electronic Plan Submittal Process